1. Home

 3. Education for Sustainable Development

-The toolkit will position ESD within the context of UNESCO’s global framework for the implementation of ESD beyond 2019, the Recommendation on Education for Peace, Human Rights and Sustainable Development adopted by UNESCO in 2023, and broader programs and frameworks including Canada's federal strategies on the United Nations Sustainable Development Goals (SDGs), transforming education, and greening education.
+The toolkit will position ESD within the context of UNESCO’s global framework for the implementation of ESD beyond 2019, the Recommendation on Education for Peace, Human Rights and Sustainable Development adopted by UNESCO in 2023, and broader programs and frameworks including Canada's federal strategies on the SDGs, transforming education, and greening education.
 The project also seeks to share and promote current ESD initiatives in Canada and internationally.
 The toolkit recognizes the essential role of Indigenous knowledges and their diversity in shaping the future of education and will therefore have a strong focus on Indigenous and Land-Based Education (ILBE).

-CCUNESCO is developing the toolkit in collaboration with two advisory committees: an Expert Working Group on ESD and the Expert Working Group on ILBE.
-These groups include diverse rights holders such as local and regional representatives from Indigenous and non-Indigenous organizations, youth leaders, and academics.
-The committees provide insights on both topics and offer direction on developing educational resources for educators by sharing successful case studies on ESD in Canada.
+CCUNESCO is developing the toolkit in collaboration with two working groups who have an advisory role: an Expert Working Group on ESD and the Expert Working Group on ILBE.
+They both include diverse rights holders such as local and regional representatives from Indigenous and non-Indigenous organizations, youth leaders, and academics.
+The working groups provide insights and offer direction on developing educational resources by sharing successful case studies on ESD in Canada.

 Through the dissemination of the toolkit and related materials, CCUNESCO aims to provide educators with practical resources to foster sustainability awareness as well as guidance on incorporating the ILBE framework respectfully in non-Indigenous contexts.